 Remember any changes you make to existing redirect rules could take some time for Google to notice and catalog.

-To edit a redirect, get back to the URL redirects menu, where you should have a list of all the URLs that are currently redirected.
+To edit a redirect, go to the URL redirects menu, where you’ll see a list of all the URLs that are currently redirected.

 If you want to change one, click on the line for the existing link redirect and update either or both the “to” and “from” URL fields and save.